 Stage 4: Temporary Suspension From Work

 - If following the implementation of the previous stages of the disciplinary process, no improvement in attendance occurs, management may proceed with a temporary suspension without pay.
 The intention to suspend should be confirmed in writing with details of the start and end dates.
 A copy of the letter of suspension should be sent to the employee’s representative (if applicable).

 - This is the final stage in the disciplinary process whereby the employee is dismissed for an inability to comply with the company’s requirements for attendance at work.
 Dismissal can only take place with the written authorization of a senior manager and HR.

 - The letter calling the employee in will again include advice on representation and will outline the absence record.
 The employee should be advised that, as a result of the interview, he or she may be dismissed for incapability to perform work duties.

-- Again, the company doctor may have to be consulted if any new information is forthcoming in regard to the employee’s health or capacity for work.
+- Again, you may need to consult the company doctor if any new information is forthcoming in regard to the employee’s health or capacity for work.

-- If a decision is made to dismiss on the basis of capability, a copy of the letter of dismissal should be sent to the employee’s representative (if appropriate).
+- If a decision is made to dismiss the employee on the basis of capability, a copy of the letter of dismissal should be sent to the employee’s representative (if appropriate).

 - The employee may have the right to appeal against the dismissal.
 The appeal should be in line with the company’s disciplinary procedures.